North–South Summit: Participants

-The summit was attended by 22 countries from 5 continents.
-There were 8 leaders from industrialized nations and 14 less economically developed nations.
-A delegation of no more than ten individuals accompanied the Heads of State and governments.
-The delegation often consisted of the Minister of Foreign Affairs, diplomatic aides, and the Head of State's translator.
+The summit was attended by 22 countries from five continents.
+As well as the UN delegation, there were eight leaders from industrialized nations and fourteen less economically developed nations.
+A delegation of no more than ten individuals accompanied the heads of state and government.
+The delegation often consisted of the minister of foreign affairs, diplomatic aides, and the head of state's translator.
 American participation was seen as an essential component to the meeting as the United States provided more funds than any other nation.
+As of 7 August 2025, Willibald Pahr is the last surviving participant.